hotwax/oms-documentation/user-manuals/facilityManagement.md

 ### Locate Facilities

-Users need to navivigate to the `Homepage`> `Find Facilities` page to manage the existing facilities.
-There are tow ways to locate the facilities for which users need to manage the configurations:
+Users need to navigate to the `Homepage`> `Find Facilities` page to manage the existing facilities.
+There are two ways to locate the facilities for which users need to manage the configurations:

-1- To locate a specific facility, user cans earch the facility by name from the `search` functionality on the left.
+1- To locate a specific facility, user can search the facility by name from the `search` functionality on the left.
 2- Users can apply filters such as Product Store and facility Type to narrow down the list and find the facility manually.

 ### Linking Facility with External Systems